 (+) Solid banking sector

-The banking sector is well capitalized, profitable and has low non-performing loans.
+Relatively stringent regulation means the banking sector is well capitalized, profitable and has low non-performing loans.

 (-) High dependence on US economy